 Content Update on 1/12/18: Please note that I was not a Christian when I wrote the personal essay I submitted to the Vestibular Disorders Association.
 Praise the Lord, I was saved on January 1, 2017 and I got baptized in March, 2017.

-A lot has changed in my spiritual life since I wrote that essay and I am excited to share my experience with you through my original music.
+A lot has changed in my life since I wrote that essay and I am excited to share my experience with you through my original Christian worship music.

 To sign up for notifications about the release of my original worship music albums for Jesus Christ, click here.